-By setting the DC injection brake voltage (torque),

-operation time and operation starting frequency, the stopping accuracy of positioning operation, etc. or the timing of operating the DC injection brake to stop the motor can be adjusted according to the load.
+By setting the DC injection brake voltage (torque), operation time and operation starting frequency, the stopping accuracy of positioning operation, etc. or the timing of operating the DC injection brake to stop the motor can be adjusted according to the load.

-Parameter Factory Setting

-Number Setting Range
+Parameter Number Factory Setting Setting Range

 10 3Hz 0 to 120Hz

-11 0.5 s 0 to 10 s
+11 0.5s 0 to 10 s

-12 6% 0 to 30%
+12 2% 0 to 30%

 - Use Pr.
 10 to set the frequency at which the DC injection brake operation is started. - Use Pr.
 11 to set the period during when the brake is operated. - Use Pr.
-12 to set the percentage of the power supply voltage. - Change the Pr.
-12 setting when using the inverter-dedicated motor (constant-torque motor).
+12 to set the percentage of the power supply voltage.